IPASTAT.CONF(5) IPASTAT.CONF(5)

 ter is added to a string.

-Macro variables.
+Macro variables

 ${variable} = "string";

-which uses locale.
+uses current locale.

 A value of any macro variable should be a string, when a macro variable